kgrewee/roobie/README.md

 # Contributions

 Contributions are welcome.
-Branch from `develop` and make a Pull Request to `develop` when your branch is ready.
+Branch from `develop` and make a pull request to `develop` when your branch is ready.
 We will review it.

 We want to make web development easier.
-Help us grow.
+Join us.

 ## Live Demo